TeddyO323/alx-pre_course/0x01-git/README.md

 <strong>HHHHHHHAAAAAAAA</strong>

-<code>CONFLICT (content): Merge conflict in bash/alx</code>
-As you can see, you have conflicts between two branches on the same file.
+<code>CONFLICT (content): Merge conflict in bash/alx</code> <br>As you can see, you have conflicts between two branches on the same file.

 Your goal now is to resolve conflicts by using the version of the branch update_script, and push the result to the origin.